-2012 Non-Qualified Deferred Compensation
+2013 Non-Qualified Deferred Compensation

-This table shows the Named Executive Officers' deferred compensation activity during fiscal year 2012 with respect to outstanding vested RSUs and the VSP.
-While Named Executive Officers are eligible to participate in the VSP, no Named Executive Officers made deferrals to the VSP in 2012.
+This table shows the Named Executive Officers' deferred compensation activity during fiscal year 2013 with respect to outstanding vested RSUs and the VSP.
+While Named Executive Officers are eligible to participate in the VSP, no Named Executive Officers made deferrals to the VSP in 2013 or have a balance in the VSP as of December 31, 2013.